Ph0B1uS/puppet-minecraft/README.md

 plugin resource, and settings managed via templates.
 It is released under the original Apache License, Version 2.0.

-This module has been tested on Ubuntu Server 12.04.4 with Puppet 3.8.7.
+This module has been tested on Ubuntu Server 12.04.4 with Puppet 3.8.7 and on Debian 12 with puppet 8.1.0.

 ## Usage